 Reverse engineering is a kind of activity to deconstruct something in order to know how it actually works.
 In general, the process takes a lot of time and patience.
 Since mobile games tend to have less protection, hackers can exploit certain games in some ways they have in mind.

 They will look for the unsecured codes and start from there.
 By using those codes, they can basically take control of the game.
 They can get around the licenses and purchases without actually spending anything.
 Of course, this kind of action would hurt companies in their finances and reputation.
+However, developers should understand the importance of secure code and to do so, Code Signing certificate is a primary security.
+It assures users that the code has not been modified since it is signed.
+Users will have no worries in downloading such software, drivers.

 4. Rising Malware Risks